xlwang233/CaLLiPer/README.md

 :white_check_mark: Pre-trained results for Space2Vec and HGI.
 See `baselines/pretrained`.
 :white_check_mark: Code for clustering visualisation (reproducing Figure 3 in the paper).
 See `vis_clustering.ipynb`.
-:black_square_button: Code for TF-IDF, LDA, Place2Vec.
+🔲 Code for TF-IDF, LDA, Place2Vec.
 Coming soon.

 ## Acknowledgements